dadouf/ConfineMap/README.md

 ## Confinemap

-In times of confinement, Confinemap helps you go outdoors with peace of mind.
+In times of lockdown, Confinemap helps you go outdoors with peace of mind.
 If you get out of a reasonable perimeter, Confinemap will alert you.
 A quick stroll and then #StayHome!

 | | | |
 |-|-|-|